shamim-01/Updated_Protfolio/README.md

 ## 🚀 Live Preview
 👉 <a href="https://updated-protfolio-theta.vercel.app/" target="_blank">
-  🔗 Click to View Live Portfolio
+  🔗 Click to View Live
 </a>

---
+---

 ## 📌 About This Project